sshakeel/SmashingConf-RWD-Workshop/README.md

 - Not ideal for layout
 - use for self-contained components
 - http://css-tricks.com/snippets/css/a-guide-to-flexbox/
-- RTL orientation inherited from parent container (sweet!)
+- RTL orientation inherited from parent container (WOO!)
 - Experiment: navigation with flex-box
   - add a mobile size view
   - stacked navigation